watchthehit/btfree/documentation/ColorSystemMigration.md

   - ✅ Enhanced preview in both light and dark mode
   - ✅ Verified proper appearance in both light and dark mode

-- ⭘ **BFCard**
+- ✅ **BFCard**
-  - ⭘ Update all color references to use `BFColors`
+  - ✅ Updated all color references to use `BFColors`
-  - ⭘ Ensure consistent styling across card variants
+  - ✅ Replaced custom colors with standard `BFColors` equivalents
+  - ✅ Improved shadow effects with `BFColors.primary` opacity
+  - ✅ Enhanced text styling with `BFColors.textPrimary` and `BFColors.textSecondary`
-  - ⭘ Verify proper appearance in both light and dark mode
+  - ✅ Verified proper appearance in both light and dark mode